Cinema of Russia: 2020s

 Dau, the first film of the controversial DAU project by director Ilya Khrzhanovsky, which was initially conceived as a biopic of Soviet scientist Lev Landau, premiered in 2019 in Paris.
 DAU.
-Natasha premiered at the 2020 Berlin Film Festival where it won the Silver Bear for an Outstanding Artistic Contribution.
+Natasha and DAU.Degeneration premiered at the 70th Berlin International Film Festival there first won the Silver Bear for an Outstanding Artistic Contribution for Cinematography.
 The rest of the films were released on VOD through the official DAU website in 2020.